U.S. to join probe of Ukrainian jet disaster that killed 176

 A person briefed on the matter said it was unclear what if anything its representative would be able to do under U.S. sanctions.
 NTSB said in its statement it “continues to monitor the situation surrounding the crash and evaluate its level of participation in the investigation.”

-The United States is allowed to take part under global rules since the Boeing 737-800NG jet was designed and built there.
+The United States is allowed to take part under global rules since the Boeing (BA.N) 737-800NG jet was designed and built there.

 Canada, which had dozens of passengers onboard, has also assigned an expert, while a team from Ukraine held discussions in Tehran on Thursday, Parvaresh said in a telephone interview.